exciting-io/slack-bot-server/README.md

 server.start
 ```

+### Getting bots to talk

+Up to this point, your bots could only respond to mentions and IM messages, but it's often useful to be able to externally trigger a bot into making an announcement.

 ## Development

 After checking out the repo, run `bundle` to install dependencies.
 Then, run `rake rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 Run `bundle exec slack_bot_server` to use the gem in this directory, ignoring other installed copies of this gem.